Welcome to the Next Act

 We are storytellers by trade, and want to share this one.

 Mergers in the performing arts are complicated, emotional, and rare.
-There aren’t a lot of examples out there, but, for better or worse, the trend seems to be growing.
+There aren’t a lot of examples out there.
 We’ve shared relentlessly about the challenges that we have as an industry: shifting funding models, audience entertainment spending, and rising material and labor costs are a trifecta that is pushing many performing arts companies into a crisis.

 We’re lucky to have board and staff leaders who saw this coming and wanted to pro-actively set us up for the next 100 years of creating great stories on stage.
-But, with little existing material to go from, we have had to create this process from the ground up and it hasn’t been perfect.
+We have had to create this process from the ground up and it hasn’t been perfect.
+But we’ve heard from our communities loud and clear: they want to know what’s going on.

 Our organizations have spent decades as collaborators.
 And speaking honestly, often as competitors.
-It’s made this a very tricky process to “get right.”
+It’s made this a very tricky process to get right; it’s awkward at times.

 For our combined 130 years, we’ve cultivated separate identities, patron bases, donor relationships, union contracts, and artistic philosophies.
 These don’t simply blend together.